-- · Building on the strong momentum over recent years, with strategic focus on sustainable growth via the 'banking that's good for you' customer value proposition - a program of work that identified the benefits to the customers beyond the - Delivering strong lending growth by continuing to build selective relationships in the third party (mortgage broking) channel and concurrently target chosen segments via direct channels, while also growing its general insurance market presence. - · Progressing the strategic partnership with Allianz, providing the bank customers with a broader range of insurance products and services.
+- Building on the strong momentum over recent years, with strategic focus on sustainable growth via the 'banking that's good for you' customer value proposition a program of work that identified the benefits to the customers beyond the product itself. - Delivering strong lending growth by continuing to build selective relationships in the third party (mortgage broking) channel and concurrently target chosen segments via direct channels, while also growing its general insurance market presence. - Progressing the strategic partnership with Allianz, providing the bank customers with a broader range of insurance products and services.

-Wealth & Capital Markets 3.4.3
+3.4.3 Wealth & Capital Markets